robertorcosta/azure-docs.pt-br/articles/data-factory/control-flow-web-activity.md

 ## <a name="authentication"></a>Autenticação

-Abaixo estão os tipos de autenticação com suporte na atividade da Web.
+Veja abaixo os tipos de autenticação compatíveis com a atividade da Web.

 ### <a name="none"></a>Nenhum